ikeertennah/Master-of-Cybersecurity-Sem-1/README.md

 ## 📄 How to Use This Repo

-Each course folder contains all my assignments, self‑reflections, and exams, along with a `README.md` that summarises the learning objectives, tools, and skills gained.
+Each course folder contains all my assignments, self‑reflections, and project, along with a `README.md` that summarises the learning objectives, tools, and skills gained.
 This repository serves as a portfolio of my academic work.